Peggy Knight: Special Operations Executive

 Owing to her mixed British-French parentage and upbringing in France, Knight was a nearly perfect speaker of the French language – so much so that one day early in the spring of 1944 leaders of the British intelligence organisation Special Operations Executive (SOE) overheard her speaking French in a café and immediately moved to recruit her into the organisation.

 On 11 April 1944, Knight began attendance at the Students' Assessment Board of the SOE at Wanborough.
 She was rushed through a cursory two-week training course at Thame Park, Saltmarsh, during which she did only one practice parachute jump from a static balloon, rather than the customary three, before being sent behind enemy lines in Vichy France to establish herself as a secret British courier.

 Under the code name "Nicole," Knight worked as a courier for the SOE's Donkeyman network.
 Following the Allied invasion of France at Normandy of June and July 1944, Knight crossed back and forth between battle lines several times, carrying intelligence messages and information.
 Knight also participated directly in an attack by the French resistance upon a German military convoy, firing her Sten submachine gun during the course of the operation.

 Knight narrowly escaped capture and execution later in 1944 when she and a group of resistance fighters were betrayed by one of their number to the Nazis.
 Knight was one of about 30 fighters who managed to fight through a German encirclement.
 The man responsible for the betrayal, Roger Bardet, was later arrested, tried, and sentenced to death as a collaborator after the war.
 This sentence was commuted, however, and Bardet was ultimately released from prison in 1955.

 Knight left the employment of the SOE in November 1944.

 Awards

-For her wartime activity Peggy Knight was later awarded high British, French, and American honours, including appointment as a member of The Most Excellent Order of the British Empire, the Croix de Guerre, and the Presidential Medal of Freedom.
+For her wartime activity Peggy Knight was later awarded high British, French, and American honours, including appointment as a member of The Most Excellent Order of the British Empire, the Croix de Guerre, and the Medal of Freedom.